 Well-drained soil of average fertility.

 Mix a light application of a balanced organic fertilizer into the soil prior to planting.
-In summer, drench plants every two weeks with a liquid fertilizer.
+In midsummer, drench plants with a liquid fertilizer to prolong bloom time.

 Sow and Plant

 Sow morning glory seeds indoors to get a head start, or you can plant the seeds where you want the plants to grow at about the time of your last spring frost.

 Our Garden Planning Tool can produce a personalized calendar of when to sow, plant and harvest for your area.

 Morning glory vines are fast climbers that will run up fences, poles, or taller plants such as sunflowers.
 Morning glory flowers close up during the afternoon hours.

 Gather up the old vines after they are damaged by frost and compost them.
 Morning glories are related to tomatoes, sweet potatoes and other members of the nightshade family.

 Many older strains of morning glory quickly become invasive weeds in warm summer climates.
 ‘Heavenly Blue’ and ‘Flying Saucers’ are safe choices because they set few seeds compared to many other varieties.